LabKey/glass-components/packages/components/releaseNotes/components.md

   - AddEntityButton asButton property to allow for icon only version
   - DropdownAnchor asAnchor property to allow for version without `<a>` tag and href
   - QueryColumn isParentInput() helper to check for either MaterialInput or DataInput
+  - EditableColumnMetadata onRemoveColumn optional prop to allow for callback for EditableGrid column removal menu item

 ### version 6.5.2
 *Released*: 12 December 2024